Cataclisem/TK-Font/README.md

 The main reason for creating a font was to make it easier to produce prints for t-shirts, but also to be used as a "fun font" whenever TÅGEKAMMERET has some offical buisness that needs to be printed out.

 ## Whats included
-So far it is only capital letters, numbers and back- and forwardslash that is included, but more will hopefully be added later.
+So far it is only capital letters, numbers, dollar sign and back- and forwardslash that is included, but more will hopefully be added later.

 ## Authors
 The inital letters were drawn by Alice and later adjusted to a font by Christopher.